 Windows User Note - User interface issue

-Unlike the rest of V2 Plus, The SU Podium Section Tool is a SketchUp web dialog box.
-The settings are controlled by Internet Explorer.
-If your IE font sizes are large, you may not see the entire web dialog box
+The SU Podium Section Tool is a SketchUp web dialog box.
+The settings are controlled by Internet Explorer or Safari.
+If your IE or Safari font sizes are large, you may not see the entire web dialog box

 To deal with this, simply use your CTRL and Mouse scroll wheel to decrease the font size so that the entire dialog box is displayed.